REQUIRED COURSES for Medical, Dental, or Veterinary Schools

 Two (2) terms recommended by most schools; required by 20% of the schools

-Because the 2015 MCAT test will include questions that use statistical information, and because more schools are requiring statistics as one of the math classes, HPP strongly recommends one calculus plus one statistics course to fulfill requirements.
+Starting in 2015, the MCAT will include questions that use statistical information, and because more schools are requiring statistics as one of the math classes, HPP strongly recommends one calculus plus one statistics course to fulfill requirements.
 Several possibilities: Math 3 (or Math 1-2) or 8 and a non-calculus statistics course, such as Math 10 (Sociology 10 and Psychology 10 are equivalent courses).
 Biology 29 (Biostatistics, has lab) is also a good option for biologically relevant applications.
-Other options can include AP credit and Math 10; or two terms Advance Placement (if the AP courses are accepted by the medical school in question - most schools want to see at least one math class taken at the undergraduate level even if you have two AP credits).
+Other options can include an exemption credit for Math 3 or 3/8 and Math 10; most schools want to see at least one math class taken at the undergraduate level even if you have two exemption credits).
 Many schools require one term of calculus and some require statistics

 Note: A student with placement into Math 8 or 11 is NOT required to take the class.
 The Math 3 credit they are given in this instance is sufficient to fulfill the calculus requirement.